pauljmillar/survey/tdd.md

 - **Prominent points display** on all pages
 - **Minimal, clean interface** focusing on functionality
 - **Real-time updates** for points and activity
+- **Graceful empty state handling** for all list views (surveys, offers, activity logs, etc.): display a friendly message when no data is available, never an error.

 ### Key UI Components
 - **Points Header** - Always visible current balance